ThreadDotRun/AtomicGameEngine/README.md

   Initializes configuration settings.

 ### `CoordinateSystemPersistence` 💾
-Persists coordinate system data to a database.
+Persists coordinate system data to a database, supporting up to 10,000 entities by default.

 - **Constructor**:
   ```python